kingfuzz/kingfuzz/README.md

 👋 Hi, I’m @kingfuzz

-Doing Audio DSP during the day and wierd noises at night.
+Doing Audio DSP during the day and weird noises at night.

 Working in Matlab, Python, C and C++